KorryKatti/Thunder-Nightly/Readme.md

 ---

+🛠️ **Contributing:** If you want to contribute to Thunder, please submit your pull requests to this repository.
+Pull requests to the stable repository will be ignored.

+---

-For stable releases, please visit the [Thunder Stable Repository](https://github.com/korrykatti/Thunder).
+For stable releases, please visit the [Thunder Stable Repository](https://github.com/ThunderPlatform/stable).